Donders-Institute/bidscoin/docs/advanced.rst

    plugins-folder; otherwise the full path must be provided) is listed in the bidsmap.
 The presence of the plugin functions is optional but should be named:

-   - test:                 A test routine for the plugin + its bidsmap options.
+   - test:                 A test function for the plugin + its bidsmap options.
 Can be called in the bidseditor
-   - is_sourcefile:        A routine to assess whether the file is of a valid dataformat for this plugin
+   - is_sourcefile:        A function to assess whether a source file is supported by the plugin.
+The return value should correspond to a data format section in the bidsmap
-   - get_attribute:        A routine for reading an attribute from a sourcefile
+   - get_attribute:        A function to read an attribute value from a source file
-   - bidsmapper_plugin:    A routine that can be called by the bidsmapper to make a bidsmap of the source data
+   - bidsmapper_plugin:    A function to discover BIDS-mappings in a source data session.
+To avoid code duplications and minimize plugin development time, various support functions are available to the plugin programmer in BIDScoin's library module named ``bids``
-   - bidscoiner_plugin:    A routine that can be called by the bidscoiner to convert the source data to bids
+   - bidscoiner_plugin:    A function to convert a single source data session to bids according to the specified BIDS-mappings.
+Various support functions are available in the ``bids`` library module
    """

    import logging